Andrés Calamaro: Solo

-Andrés Calamaro released Grabaciones Encontradas ("Found recordings" which in Spanish could also be understood as "Conflicting Recordings") while working with Los Rodríguez.
-After Palabras más, palabras menos, the band released a "Greatest Hits" album, which sold nicely, and then dissolved.
+Andrés Calamaro released Grabaciones Encontradas ("Found recordings", which in Spanish could also be understood as "Conflicting recordings") while working with Los Rodríguez.
+After Palabras más, palabras menos, the band released a greatest-hits album, which sold nicely, and then dissolved.

 In 1996, Calamaro performed "Cosas Que Me Ayudan A Olvidar (Things That Help Me To Forget)" for the AIDS benefit album Silencio=Muerte: Red Hot + Latin produced by the Red Hot Organization.
-In 1997 Calamaro recorded Alta suciedad (literally "High Filth," but also a pun "High Society"/"Alta Sociedad"), which sold over half a million copies and took him again touring around Latin America.
+In 1997 Calamaro recorded Alta suciedad (literally "High filth," but also a pun "High society"/"Alta sociedad"), which sold over half a million copies and took him again touring around Latin America.

 Calamaro began composing song after song.
 In six months, he had over 100 songs ready to be released.
-Thirty seven of these found their way to his next album, Honestidad brutal.
-The album included hits such as: Te quiero igual, Paloma, Los aviones, Cuando te conocí and La parte de adelante.
-This double CD was created after the breakup with his girlfriend, which reflected in the songs.
+Thirty-seven of these found their way to his next album, Honestidad brutal.
+The album included hits such as "Te quiero igual", "Paloma", "Los aviones", "Cuando te conocí" and "La parte de adelante".
+This double CD was created after the breakup with his girlfriend, which is reflected in the songs.
 The album also contains a collaboration with Diego Maradona.

 In 2000, he recorded 103 songs in his five-CD album El Salmón.

 Free music

 In the following years, Calamaro made many guest appearances in concerts and recordings.
-He posted unpublished songs from 2001-2002 for free download over the Internet, saying that "Music belongs to those who want to hear it; and to nobody else".
+He posted unpublished songs from 2001 to 2002 for free download over the Internet, saying that "Music belongs to those who want to hear it; and to nobody else".

 He also made his home recordings available online.
 Due to the low quality of the recordings, and with permission of the author Camisetas Para Todos, a group of fans, re-mastered Calamaro's songs and made them available on their site.
 He also started Radio Salmón Vaticano, a virtual recording studio at his web site.

-In 2004 he released El Cantante (The Singer), an album with covers of Tangos and other Latin American rhythms, and a few of his web released songs.
+In 2004 he released El Cantante (The Singer), an album with covers of tangos and other Latin American rhythms, and a few of his web-released songs.